 Answer: Modern Mexican Fenders (especially Player Series from 2018+) offer excellent value and quality.
 While American Fenders typically have premium features (better pickups, hardware, finishing), Mexican Fenders are well-made and represent the best value in the Fender lineup.
 The gap in quality has narrowed significantly since the 1990s.

 Answer: Value depends on condition, originality, model, and year.
 Pre-CBS era (1950-1964) guitars range from $3,000-$100,000+.
 CBS era (1965-1976) ranges from $1,500-$15,000+.
 Key factors: all-original parts, excellent condition, and documentation significantly increase value.
 A professional appraisal is recommended for high-value guitars.
+For a complete breakdown of the factors that drive guitar prices, see our complete guide to guitar valuation.

 Answer: "MIM" stands for "Made in Mexico."
 It's a common abbreviation used by players and collectors to identify Mexican-made Fenders.
 MIM Fenders are produced at Fender's Ensenada, Mexico factory and offer excellent value.
 The Player Series (introduced 2018) is the current MIM lineup.